On Intelligence And Russian Hacking, Are Trump And His Team Missing The Point?

 Conway contended Friday morning in that CNN interview that "people are conflating alleged Russian hacking with the actual outcome of the election.
 It's just nonsense."

-Incoming White House Press Secretary Sean Spicer echoed that frustration on Fox this past weekend, when he said there was "zero evidence" that Russia influenced the outcome of the election.
+Incoming White House press secretary Sean Spicer echoed that frustration on Fox this past weekend, when he said there was "zero evidence" that Russia influenced the outcome of the election.

 "The way the mainstream media is playing it up is that [Russia] had an influence on the election," Spicer said.
 "There is zero evidence that they actually influenced the election."

-Whether the leaked emails actually mathematically helped Trump is likely immeasurable, but it is beside the point.
+Whether the leaked emails actually mathematically helped Trump is likely immeasurable, but that is beside the point.
 Trump has refused to acknowledge Russia's role.
 Instead, he has consistently, over several months, in fact, cast doubt that it was Russia at all, blaming it on a 400-pound man possibly in New Jersey, or maybe it was China or maybe no one understands "the computers" at all.
 "I think we oughta get on with our lives," Trump said.

 But what Trump, as the future president, seems to have trouble accepting is that this is a national security issue, not a political one.
 Instead, the Trump team continues to focus, be driven by and be defensive about the politics.